 Solar manufacturing capacity: Solar panel manufacturing capacity has grown dramatically in recent years.
 A study by GTM Research predicts that "the 50 largest PV module suppliers alone will add more than 10 gigawatts in manufacturing capacity in 2014."
-Ten gigawatts of solar manufacturing capacity is greater than the total amount of solar power installed in U.S. history up until 2013 and the rapid scale-up of solar manufacturing bodes well for the prospect of meeting rising demand for solar energy.
+Ten gigawatts of solar manufacturing capacity is greater than the total amount of solar power installed in U.S. history up until 2013 and the rapid scale-up of solar manu-